 The important things to know about the e-book are that you are in control of managing all the personal information, contact details and fauna holdings relevant to your licence.
 Only you and the Wildlife Licensing and Management Unit can view your personal information, contact details and fauna holdings.

 Paper fauna record book

 Paper fauna record books are available to anyone without computer access.
-Contact the contact the Wildlife Licensing and Management Unit to obtain one.
+Contact the contact the Wildlife Licensing Team to obtain one.

 Maintaining and lodging records

-Records must be lodged with the Wildlife Licensing and Management Unit between 1 April and 31 May 31 each year.
-Lodgements cannot be accepted electronically before or after this time.
-Late lodgements may result in a penalty.
+Records must be lodged with the Wildlife Licensing Team in April each year.
+Lodgements cannot be accepted electronically before 1 April.
+Late lodgements (after 30 April) may result in a penalty.

 Keeping records up to date

 Licensees are advised to maintain records of animal holdings and transactions throughout the year, not just at the end of the reporting period.
 It is a condition of your licence to keep a true and accurate record of your holdings.
 Regularly maintaining your books will also allow you to better manage your hobby.

 Why do I have to lodge my fauna records?